 - Additional salt and pepper to taste

 - Preheat the oven to 350F.

-- Follow the instructions for the dough from the Garlic Knots.
+- Prepare the dough as directed.
 Sprinkle a large sheet of parchment or a silicone liner with almond flour.
 Pat the dough into a rough rectangle and top with another piece of parchment.
 Roll out to about 14 by 12 inches.

 - Leave covered with parchment while preparing the filling.

 - In a large stock pot, melt the butter over medium heat.
 Add the celery, onion, and salt and cook until the vegetables are tender, about 5 minutes.
 Add the garlic and thyme and cook 1 minute more.

 - Stir in the broth and bay leaves.
 Bring to a boil and then reduce the heat to low and simmer 10 minutes.